 The 258th Air Traffic Control Squadron is a geographically separated unit of the 171st ARW, and is located at the John P. Murtha Cambria County Airport in Johnstown Pennsylvania.
 Although the 258th only has 80 members, its mission is integral to the successful and safe operations of USAF, DOD, and allied aircraft at CONUS and OCONUS airfields.

-If your interested in a tour, or have any questions about the 258th ATCS or the Air National Guard and the benefits of being a member, please contact our Recruiting Office at: 412-776-7636
+The 258th ATCS continues to operate in Johnstown, Pa.
+If you’re interested in a tour, or have any questions about the 258th ATCS or the Air National Guard and the benefits of being a member, please contact our Recruiting Office at: 412-776-7636